Velyorix/codovia-backend/README.md

 ## Project Overview

-The backend of TechPedia handles the business logic and data management for:
+The backend of Codovia handles the business logic and data management for:
 - **User authentication and authorization**: Role-based access control for different user roles (admin, editor, registered user, visitor)
 - **CRUD operations for articles and categories**: Create, read, update, and delete articles and categories
 - **Markdown support** for articles with syntax highlighting